enioka/flowbox-spec/description.rst

   application(s) are by design only specialized cases of applications with predefined flows specifications.
 Any given configuration element can be managed by only one administration application.
 Any agent belongs to one and only one floworg.
 However it can have flows with agents of other floworgs.
-* the **log** sink(s) : this the place that consolidates all logs of all parties.
+* the **log** sink(s) : this the place that consolidates all logs of all parties involved in some integration scope.
   Just as for administration application(s) there could be multiple such sinks for large deployments.
 Still to be defined whether any log can be shipped to only one or multiple log sinks.
+There is no specific reason to enforcea 1:1 match bewteen log sinks and floworgs.
+Still, it is a requirement for a log sink to be able to "know" to which (unique) floworg any log belongs.
+With appropriate permissions a floworg may provide visibility of its flows to another floworg.
+But as a default, a floworg should be entitled only to see its own logs.

 Extension components
 ====================